kriber82/AdventOfCraft2024/exercise/kotlin/day03/thoughts.md

 - Retracing refactoring by hand
   - only noticed now: all other fields are immutable, should probably also apply to recommendedAge, making even more tests obsolete
   - most of the refactoring could be done with automated steps.
 Some local changes in Gift & final pruning of addAttribute calls needed to be done by hand
+- will keep the exception in prepareGift and attributes in Gift, as context information for assessing their validity is missing